-Remove the Shipping Restraints
+Remove the Restraints

-Inside the antenna, two shipping restraints prevent the antenna assembly from moving during shipment.
-Follow these steps to remove these restraints.
+Inside the antenna, several shipping restraints prevent the antenna assembly from moving during shipment.
+Follow these steps to remove the first set of shipping restraints.

 a.
-Remove the three #10-32 Phillips screws securing the radome to the baseplate (see Figure 16).
+Remove the six #10-32 Phillips screws securing the radome to the baseplate (see Figure 16).
 Carefully lift the radome straight up until clear of the antenna assembly and set it aside in a safe place.